KPI Examples For Retail Trade | Retail KPI Examples | KPI Retail

 • Items sold

-Why does retail need KPI?
+Why does retail need KPIs?

 Key performance indicators (KPIs) are essential tools that can provide valuable insights into the performance and effectiveness of a company's operations.
 In the retail trade industry, where competition is fierce and margins are often tight, using KPIs can give companies a significant competitive advantage by helping them make data-driven decisions and identify areas for improvement.